Bekhudi

 Bekhudi is a 1992 Indian Hindi-language action drama film directed by Rahul Rawail, starring Kamal Sadanah and Kajol (in their acting debut).
-Its story revolves on Rohit (Sadanah) and Radhika (Kajol), who's against her parents' disapproval of their relationship.
+Its story revolves on Rohit and Radhika, who's against her parents' disapproval of their relationship.

 Plot

-Rohit is a law student and Gupta's son.
+Rohit is a law student and the son of Judge Gupta.
 Rohit beats up Rocky in a flying device competition.
 Radhika is Rocky's sister, who attends the same college as Rohit and her brother.
 In college, Rohit meets Radhika and they eventually fall in love.
 When Rocky is caught cheating on an exam, he threatens the invigilator and slaps the principal.
 A case is filed against Rocky and he is sentenced by Gupta to seven days in jail and is expelled from college.
 His mother and father hide Rocky's prison sentence from Radhika.
-Radhika's aunt arrives from Edmonton, and tells Radhika's parents about her wish to marry Radhika to Vicky in the United States.
+Radhika's aunty Shobha arrives from Canada and tells Radhika's parents about her wish to marry Radhika to Vicky in the United States.
 Radhika tells her aunt that she is too young to marry Vicky.
-Rohit's father and Radhika's father learn their children are in love and agree to discuss marriage.
+Eventually, Rohit's father and Radhika's father Mahendranath learn their children are in love and agree to discuss marriage.
 Before the meeting, Rohit had been unaware of the situation.

-Gupta returns without meeting with Radhika's father.
+Gupta returns without meeting with Mahendranath as he has been attacked by Rocky, who doesn't want her sister married to Rohit.
 Incensed, Rohit rushes to the hotel and fights with Rocky, who falls from the hotel's rooftop and dies.
 Radhika's parents blame Rohit for the death of their son and decide to marry Radhika to Vicky.
-Because Rohit continues trying to meet Radhika, her parents send Radhika to Canada to stay with her aunt.
+Because Rohit continues trying to meet Radhika, her parents send Radhika to Canada to stay with Shobha.
 Gupta asks his son to go to Canada in search of Radhika.
 Rohit's luggage is stolen by the local hoodlum Rambhau "Rambo", when he arrives in Canada.
-Rohit and Radhika find each other in Canada and Radhika runs.
+Rohit and Radhika find each other in Canada and Radhika runs with Rohit.
 Since there are ten days before Radhika turns 18 and becomes a consenting adult, Rohit and Radhika search for a home.